evignacio/ms-order-receiver/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.fiap.order-receiver' is invalid and this project uses 'com.fiap.order_receiver' instead.
+* The original package name 'com.fiap.order-receiver' is invalid and this project uses 'com.fiap.orderreceiver' instead.

 # Getting Started